 - The unit’s display panel continually updates the status of the process.
-The analysis automatically terminates when drying is complete and the dry weight is stable, or after a fixed time specified by the operator, or manually.
+The analysis automatically terminates when drying is complete and the dry weight is stable, or after you specify a fixed time, or manually.

 At the end of the moisture weighing all relevant data concerning initial mass, residual mass, test parameters and results can be printed out via an RS-232 interface.

-When the moisture analyzer is connected to a PC the data acquisition software allows the operator to produce a graph plotting results against time, providing valuable information on speed of drying and confirmation of dry weight stability.
+When the moisture analyzer is connected to a PC the data acquisition software allows you to produce a graph plotting results against time, providing valuable information on speed of drying and confirmation of dry weight stability.